metaborg/gitonium/README.md

 }
 ```

 The latest version of the plugin can be found at the top of this README.
 Gitonium will then lazily set the version of the project, and all sub-projects, to a version based on the Git repository.
-To override the version of a project, simply set the version as usual, and this will override the lazily set version.
+To override the version of a project, simply set the version manually, and this will override the lazily set version.

 ## Usage